-Citizen’s Request for Acquisition of Materials
+Patron’s Request for Materials

 Replacement of Materials

 The library can accept only such gifts as will justify their inclusion in the collection.
 Inclusion will be based upon patron interest, processing costs, and availability of shelf space.
 Gifts and donations that are not accepted for the collection will be sold, donated to needy organizations, or discarded unless the donor requests return of the same.

 Funds are allocated annually to each service area and library departments must make purchases within these budget constraints.
 It is expected that each service area will give due consideration to its reference collection and its circulating materials - popular, standard and scholarly.